Pixie (X-Men): Quest For Magik

-Pixie, along with Anole, Loa, Wolf Cub, Rockslide, and Match, are told a frightening ghost story by fellow student Blindfold one night at the school.
-However, they discover that the story is not fictitious, but rather a prophecy; telling Pixie that she is "sorry for [her] loss," Blindfold and her classmates are sucked into the realm of Limbo, where they are immediately attacked by a mob of demons.
+Gwynn, alongside Anole, Loa, Wolf Cub, Rockslide, and Match, are told a frightening ghost story by fellow student Blindfold one night at the school.
+However, they discover that the story is not fictitious, but rather a prophecy.
+Telling Gwynn that she is "sorry for [her] loss," Blindfold and her classmates are sucked into the realm of Limbo, where they are attacked by demons.

-Pixie stays by Blindfold's side during the fight, and Blindfold cautions Pixie and the others that Pixie must not "fall to darkness."
-Pixie uses her powers on-panel for the first time during the fight, incapacitating several demons with her "pixie dust."
-After Darkchilde saves the small group, she asks N'astirh to bring Pixie to her, recognizing that Pixie's soul is the most innocent and therefore the most powerful in Limbo.
-Despite her friends' pleas, Megan submits to Magik's request to use her soul to create a Soulsword and Bloodstones, magical stones forged from an innocent soul that grant great power to their owners, but is freed from the process by Anole.
+Gwynn stays by Blindfold's side during the fight, who cautions Gwynn and the others that Gwynn must not "fall to darkness."
+Gwynn uses her powers on-panel for the first time during the fight, incapacitating several demons with her "pixie dust."
+After Darkchilde saves the small group, she asks N'astirh to bring Gwynn to her, recognizing that her soul is the most innocent and therefore the most powerful in Limbo.
+Despite her friends' pleas, Gwynn submits to Magik's request to use her soul to create a Soulsword and Bloodstones, magical stones forged from an innocent soul that grant great power to their owners, but is freed from the process by Anole.
 His intervention saves her, but leaves the spell unfinished, resulting in the creation of only one Bloodstone and a "Souldagger" instead.
-Magik then explains that the Souldagger is actually a portion of Pixie's own soul and that black magic has now filled the hole left behind in the knife's creation, leaving Pixie no longer an innocent; this is represented graphically by a great portion of her pink hair changing to black.
+Magik then explains that the Souldagger is actually a portion of Gwynn's own soul and that black magic has now filled the hole left behind in the knife's creation, leaving Gwynn no longer an innocent.
+This is represented graphically by a great portion of her pink hair changing to black.

-Magik teaches Pixie a teleportation spell and she uses it to teleport herself and her friends to Belasco to prevent him from torturing the rest of the students.
-Pixie saves the students and ultimately kills Belasco by stabbing him with the Souldagger.
-After defeating Belasco, Magik wants to use more of Pixie's soul to create more Bloodstones to gain more power, but becomes disgusted with herself when her brother calls out to her; she instead sends Pixie and the others back to the Xavier Institute and seals all entrances to Limbo.
-Pixie and Anole are then made official members of the New X-Men for their bravery in Limbo at the insistence of Rockslide.
-Pixie later reveals that Doctor Strange will tutor her in magic when she comes of age and begins receiving additional training.
+Magik teaches Gwynn a teleportation spell and she uses it to teleport herself and her friends to Belasco to prevent him from torturing the rest of the students.
+She saves the students and ultimately kills Belasco by stabbing him with the Souldagger.
+After defeating Belasco, Magik wants to use more of Gwynn's soul to create more Bloodstones to gain more power, but becomes disgusted with herself when her brother calls out to her.
+She instead sends Gwynn and the others back to the Xavier Institute and seals all entrances to Limbo.
+Gwynn and Anole are then made official members of the New X-Men for their bravery in Limbo at the insistence of Rockslide.
+Gwynn later reveals that Doctor Strange will tutor her in magic when she comes of age and begins receiving additional training.